The world is watching Amsterdam

-“Coming to Amsterdam was a no-brainer,” says Trapman, Aquent’s Country Manager in the Netherlands.
-“It was and still is a design hotspot.
+Lisa Trapman, managing director for the Netherlands and Germany at recruitment specialist Aquent, agrees.
+“There are a lot of things that begin in Amsterdam, and then the rest of the world takes note,” she says.
+And for her company, coming here was a no-brainer.
+“It was, and still is, a design hotspot.
 It’s a place where designers want to be.
-I regularly meet people who’ve worked all over but they choose to stay in or come back to Amsterdam because of the work-life balance, because it’s so accessible.”
+I regularly meet people who’ve worked all over, but they choose to stay in – or come back to – Amsterdam because of the work-life balance, because it’s so accessible.”

 “Freelancers give organisations the flexibility to add or relieve capacity as needed,” she continues.
 “But perhaps more importantly, they’ve seen other companies, they can share best practices and bring fresh eyes to a situation.
 That’s not to say the people internally are incapable of doing that, but it’s rarely their main focus.
 The best freelancer is someone who can come in, lay out a road map with the permanent team and enable that team to see it through.”

 When asked whether startups can afford to recruit through a staffing firm, Trapman points to another unique feature of the Amsterdam job market.
-“We have a lot of highly skilled people who are available for two or three days a week and sometimes that’s all you need as a start-up to manage the risk of financial investment as well as having experienced resources in-house.”
+“We have a lot of highly skilled people who are available for two or three days a week, and sometimes, that’s all you need as a startup.”

 Helping newcomers find their way in Amsterdam

 Most newcomers to Amsterdam arrive with similar questions, says Trapman, and local expertise is invaluable for ensuring a smooth transition.
 She stresses the importance of organisations like amsterdam inbusiness, the city’s official foreign investment agency, which partners with specialists in tax, real estate, immigration, employment and other relevant sectors, and can arrange free introductions.